 “He helped teach my son construction and continued to build buildings, and arenas and put in lights and plumbing at ROCK.
 He could outwork all of us as he showed up at my house early in the morning for coffee, and then later at ROCK, we would dig trenches or put in electricity.
 So much of the foundation of what we have now is due to his hard, one-manned work.
 When the first covered arena was built in 2006, ROCK’s Board of Directors unanimously named it the, ‘Merlin Hoppe Arena.'” -Nancy Krenek

 In 2003 Merlin Hoppe suffered a stroke, and it was then he became a participant at ROCK, and he eventually rode in the arena that was named after him, to work on his recovery and rehabilitation.
-It was there that we saw him get his language and the use of his right hand back, all from the work he put in, in partnership with the horse.
+It was in partnership with the horse that we saw Hoppe get his language and the use of his right hand back, all from the work he put in at ROCK.

 In 2017 the City of Georgetown honored Sgt.
 Merlin Hoppe by flying an American flag over the city in his honor.